SentometricsResearch/sentometrics/docs/README.md

 ## Installation

-To install the package from CRAN (soon!), simply do:
+To install the package from CRAN, simply do:

 ```R
 install.packages("sentometrics")